rogerkeays/racket-dollar/README.md

 This language extension is essentially a single file, lang/reader.rkt, which implements the minimum three procedures required for a language: read, read-syntax and get-info.
 Check the source code for more details.

+## Related Resources

+For more solutions to your life's problems, [visit the author's website](https://rogerkeays.com)